+* Any number or letter or combination of UP TO FOUR numbers and letters of an assigned ICD-10-CM diagnosis code

 Claims for recipients under six years of age are excluded from the PPI duration of therapy module.
 In addition, claims for recipients receiving pancreatic enzymes are excluded from the PPI duration of therapy module as well.

 Early Refill

 The Medicaid Program denies pharmacy claims for early refills if the patient has requested the same medication at the same pharmacy prior to 85 percent of medication being utilized.
-This translates into a five day window based on a 30-day supply.
+This translates into a five-day window based on a 30-day supply.

 Prescriptions for narcotic analgesics will deny for an early refill edit when less than 90 percent of the medication had been utilized.
-This translates into a two day window based on a 30- day supply.
+This translates into a two-day window based on a 30- day supply.

 Pharmacists must enter the actual days’ supply for each pharmacy claim.
 If the number of days is not apparent, an estimate must be given based on professional judgment.